khelvyn80/fornix-ai-termsofservice/README.md

  Effective Date: 22nd October, 2024

-Welcome to Fornix AI Labs!
+Welcome to Fornix Labs!
 By accessing or using our platform, you agree to comply with and be bound by the following terms and conditions.
 Please read them carefully.

  1. Acceptance of Terms
 By registering or using the Fornix AI Labs platform, you confirm that you have read, understood, and agreed to these Terms of Service (TOS).
 If you disagree with these terms, please refrain from using our services.

  2. Purpose of the Platform
-Fornix AI Labs is designed to:
+Fornix Labs is designed to:
  Facilitate clear communication between patients and healthcare providers through AI-powered patient voice recording transcription.
  Provide patients access to a medical search feature for relevant healthcare resources.